 Because there are different types of plagiarism, the Writing Center has created two plagiarism modules: Avoiding Overt Plagiarism and Avoiding Passive Plagiarism.
 Review the information about each module and watch the module preview below before choosing which one best fits your needs and will help you develop your writing and citing skills.

-E-mail the Writing Center if you have questions about which plagiarism prevention module to complete or complete the Diagnostic Quiz below.
+If you have questions about which plagiarism prevention module to complete, Ask OASIS.

 If you aren’t sure which module will best help you with plagiarism prevention, complete our plagiarism diagnostic quiz.
 This quiz will tell you which module would most benefit you.
 The diagnostic quiz takes about 15 minutes to complete.